ventunobtc/video-youtube/Ross-Ulbricht-Miami-Bitcoin-Conference/en/ch001-Ross-Ulbricht-Miami-Bitcoin-Conference.md

  Bitcoin was open to everyone, right?

  2.
  I loved so much about it,
- like it reveled the playing field.
+ it was like it reveled the playing field.
  When the idea of bitcoin really clicked for me, i got so excited.
  I thought, with bitcoin, i can try to